 Interestingly there is a duty on a medical specialist to not only inform his patient, the Plaintiff, accurately and adequately about certain treatment as to its pros and cons but he also has an obligation it would appear from a recently decided case of Papa – v – Sullivan Nicolides Pty Ltd to advise the patients general practitioner and other treating doctors as to the ongoing needs of the patient/Plaintiff so that the patient can then be treated by others doctors of which the medical specialist is aware.

-Our Medical Negligence Lawyers at Gerard Malouf & Partners recently ran a claim in the High Court involving a patient’s allegation that they were not provided with informed consent.
+Our Medical Negligence Lawyers at Gerard Malouf & Partners recently ran a claim in the High Court involving a patient’s allegation that they were not provided with informed consent for medical treatment.
 Whilst the High Court ultimately rejected the Plaintiff’s claim the facts that are relevant are that a medical practitioner has a duty to warn a Plaintiff of all material risks.
 If the medical practitioner does not warn of a material risk and that material risk eventuates and the patient/Plaintiff ultimately suffers injury then arguably the case of a failure to provide informed consent can be made out against the medical practitioner.

 A risk is considered material if it is one which a reasonable person in the Plaintiff’s position is likely to have attached significance or one that the medical practitioner knows or reasonably have known that that particular patient is likely to have attached significance in choosing whether or not to undergo certain medical treatment.
 In establishing a Defendant doctor’s liability to pay a patient/plaintiff in negligence a Plaintiff/patient must prove that the Defendant owed them a duty of care and that the duty was breached and that the breach of that duty caused damages greater than on the balance of probabilities, that is greater than 50% chance that the damage has occurred due to this breach.